-[Adapted from County Code Section 24.04.640] [Adapted from County Code Section 24.04.640]
+[Adapted from County Code Section 24.04.640]

 C-WR-6 Soil Exposure.
 Allow any necessary grading operations only such that the smallest practicable area of land shall be exposed at any one time during development and the length of exposure shall be kept to the shortest practicable time.
 Erosion and sedimentation control measures shall be incorporated in development plans.
 An erosion and sedimentation control plan, subject to approval by the Department of Public Works, shall be required for development of any site of 1 acre or more in size or, at the discretion of the Department of Public Works, for any site of less than 1 acre because of a high risk of erosion and sedimentation.
-Such plan is also required for projects listed under Policy C-WR-14 that involve grading.